-The Real-time PCR screening step was performed correctly by all the 32 NRLs (100%), which correctly identified the presence/absence of all the target genes in the enrichment cultures of both samples (Table 2).
+The Real-time PCR screening step was performed correctly by 33 (94%) of the 35 NRLs that provided the results.
+These laboratories identified correctly the presence/absence of all the target genes in the enrichment cultures of both samples (Table 2), with individual sensitivity and specificity of 100% and a Cohen's Kappa value (K) of 1, with confidence limits 0.41-1.0.